-Tax season can be a stressful time for business owners.
+Tax season can be a stressful time for business owners and you're probably wondering "when can I file 2020 taxes?".
 With more documents to worry about, deductions to track and payments to finalize, it’s easy to feel like you’re missing something.
-Don’t let a costly slip up happen this year instead, prepare for your business taxes now.
+Don't wait for the last day for filing taxes and let a costly slip up happen this year instead, prepare for your business taxes now.

 List All Your Deductions and Write-Offs